Creamy Butternut Squash Soup Recipe

 Step_2 How to cook butternut squash soup at home

-• In a pot, melt butter on a medium heat, pour olive oil and add onion with garlic.
+• In a pot, melt butter on medium heat, pour olive oil, and add onion with garlic.
 Sauté diced vegetables until soft and tender.

 Step_3 How to cook butternut squash soup at home

 • Add cubed carrots together with spices.
-Mix everything together and cook for 3 additional minutes.
+Mix everything and cook for 3 additional minutes.

 Step_4 How to cook butternut squash soup at home